iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

                    - iomesh-worker-1
     ```

-    Under the filed `values`, specify which node you want to install IOMesh. )

-   一般建议是配 values, 如果想要更多的配置，可以参考 pod affnity
-    For more information about pod affinity rules, see: [pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

-    chunk 在哪个节点上，就用哪个节点的盘

-5. Deploy IOMesh cluster.
+    It is recommended that you only configure `values`.
+For more configurations, refer to [Pod Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)

-   Replace `iomesh` with your release name (什么是 release name) and run commands below to deploy the IOMesh cluster.
+5. Run the following commands to deploy the IOMesh cluster.

     ```shell
     helm install iomesh iomesh/iomesh \